survivejs/webpack-book/manuscript/building/01_source_maps.md

 T> The [official documentation](https://webpack.js.org/configuration/output/#output-sourcemapfilename) digs into `output` specifics.

+## Using dependency source maps

+Assuming you are using a package that uses inline source maps in its distribution, you can use [source-map-loader](https://www.npmjs.com/package/source-map-loader) to make webpack aware of them.
+Without setting it up against the package, you get a minified debug output.
+Often you can skip this step as it's a special case.

 ## `SourceMapDevToolPlugin` and `EvalSourceMapDevToolPlugin`

 If you want more control over source map generation, it's possible to use the [SourceMapDevToolPlugin](https://webpack.js.org/plugins/source-map-dev-tool-plugin/) or `EvalSourceMapDevToolPlugin` instead.
 The latter is a more limited alternative, and as stated by its name, it's handy for generating `eval` based source maps.